Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Conclusion

+Our approach relies on \textsl{ab initio} quantum chemistry calculations performed with \textsc{Molpro}~\citep{MOLPRO} and on the \YUMI\, quantum-dynamical framework, whose computational flow is summarized in \autoref{fig:flowcomput}. \YUMI\, was developed to enable large-scale quantum-scattering calculations on modern HPC platforms, using parallel execution and memory-management strategies suitable for the large coupled-channel systems encountered here.
+Ongoing development also focuses on exploiting GPU-accelerated linear algebra to further improve scalability.
+Details of \YUMI\, will be published elsewhere.
+Further algorithmic and computational optimizations, including accelerated numerical kernels and surrogate-model approaches, are being pursued to extend this framework to more complex collisional systems.

+These results are to be put in parallel to low-energy scattering resonances, performed, e.g. by \cite{Bergeat:2020aa,bergeat2022near,kuijpers_imaging_2025}.
+Both series (detailed in energy and/or absolute in section values) are results of a full quantum mechanical approach, encompassing all symmetries and principles of quantum mechanics.
+In the scattering regimes --as opposed to the spectroscopy-- these are stringent tests of our \abinit\ approach, and, ultimately, of all the well-known quantum mechanical formalisms that were to be used.

-We also show that for \ce{CO2}, the vibrational dependence of the $\gamma$ coefficients is smaller than the precision of both experiment and theory.
-This is the consequence of the weak dependence of the CO$_2$ geometry on the vibrational state, contrary to many H-containing molecules, especially \ce{H2O}, which facilitates collisional properties dependent solely on $m$.
-Considering that the isotopic dependence is also expected to be on a sub-percent level \citep{10.1016/j.jqsrt.2024.109271}, the calculations carried out here can be used for all twelve stable isotopologues of carbon dioxide in HITRAN.
-Of course, these results can also be used for HITEMP \citep{HITEMP-CO2}, ExoMol \citep{ExoMol2024}, AI-3000K \citep{AI-3000K}, CDSD \citep{CDSD-2024-PI} or any other database that provides rotational quanta for the lines of \ce{CO2}.
+We also show that, for CO$_2$, the vibrational dependence of the $\gamma$ coefficients is smaller than the precision of both experiment and theory.
+This follows from the weak dependence of the CO$_2$ geometry on vibrational state, in contrast to many H-containing molecules, especially H$_2$O. Together with the expected sub-percent isotopic dependence \citep{10.1016/j.jqsrt.2024.109271}, this suggests that the present calculations can potentially be used for all twelve stable isotopologues of carbon dioxide in HITRAN.
+These results can also support HITEMP \citep{HITEMP-CO2}, ExoMol \citep{ExoMol2024}, AI-3000K \citep{AI-3000K}, CDSD \citep{CDSD-2024-PI}, and other databases that provide rotational quantum information for CO$_2$ lines.